 - Firmware features like FastPath and QoS

 The EdgeRouter X is a budget-friendly router designed for small offices or enthusiasts who want reliable routing with flexible firewall rules.
 Its single-core-ish CPU and limited RAM mean VPN encryption work tends to consume a noticeable chunk of CPU time.
 In practical terms, this usually translates to lower throughput on encrypted traffic than on plain, non-encrypted traffic.
 Expect a meaningful drop when you enable VPN compared to your baseline internet speed, and plan accordingly.
+Edge vpn for laptop: how to use Edge Secure Network and pick the right VPN for Windows and macOS 2026

 Key takeaway: VPN throughput on the EdgeRouter X is a balancing act between security and performance.
 The exact numbers depend on protocol, cipher, and how lean you keep your configuration.